 Vote early at your designated parish location from Sept.
 30 through Oct.
 7 for the gubernatorial primary and Nov.
 3 through Nov.
 11 for the general election.
 Early voting is closed on Sundays and on Veterans Day.

 You must show an acceptable photo ID such as a Louisiana driver’s license, Louisiana special identification card or U.S. military ID.
 Voters also may show a digital copy of their license using the app LA Wallet.
 Registered voters without an ID can sign an affidavit with information to verify their identity.

-Editor’s note: This guide was updated on Aug.
-4 with information about the primary and general elections in Louisiana.
+Editor’s note: This guide was updated on April 6, 2023, with more information about voting in Louisiana.
 The guide was first published on Aug.
 5, 2020.

 JOIN FOR JUST $16 A YEAR